man looking at phone

 Self-directed IRA

-Available as a traditional or Roth IRA, self-directed IRAs (sometimes called self-directed brokerage or self-directed investing) allow individuals to select their own investments.
+Available as a traditional or Roth IRA, self-directed IRAs (sometimes called a self-managed IRA, self-directed brokerage or self-directed investing) allow individuals to select their own investments.

 • Who is eligible for a self-directed IRA?
 Eligibility follows the same rules for traditional and Roth IRAs.